mahulchak/quickmerge/README.md

   * If using a self-assembly as the reference did not improve your contiguity much (unlikely for low coverage PacBio sequence but possible for high coverage PacBio sequences), use the hybrid assembly as your reference and the self-assembly as your query.

   * The fasta sequence headers should not have white spaces in them.
-In case they do, as might happen for assemblies obtained from  <a href="https://github.com/PacificBiosciences/FALCON-integrate">FALCON</a> assembler, the white space needs to be removed before launcing the merging python script or before running mummer.
+In case they do, as might happen for assemblies obtained from  <a href="https://github.com/PacificBiosciences/FALCON-integrate">FALCON</a> assembler, the white space needs to be removed before launching the merging python script or before running mummer.
 Also, there cannot be any line breaks in the fasta sequence.
 We are currently in the process of adding additional tools to our merging pipeline which will take care of these format issues.

   * You can run Ka-kit's <a href="https://github.com/kakitone/finishingTool">finisherSC</a> after running quickmerge to improve the contiguity even further.